“I don’t know what to do. I just know what I can do.” (James T. Kirk, Star Trek)

 - Examining hearts and removing idols of self-reliance.

 - Learning to say “no” to good and trusting God’s leading toward best.

 - Living in community.

+Sometimes, starting is the hardest part.
+Taking the first step — even just knowing what that step is — can be so overwhelming.
 Let that overwhelm draw you to Christ and to his power.
 Remember that the resurrection of the dead revealed God’s unsurpassable power, and that we have access to that same power (Ephesians 1:19-20).

 Ask God where to start.
 Ask Him how to become less overwhelmed with decision-making.
-Let Him gradually lead you to a place of focus where you feel His peace and where you can live with joy and effectiveness rather than in overwhelm.
+Let Him gradually lead you to a place of focus where you feel his peace and where you can live with joy and effectiveness rather than in overwhelm.